reg387/search-count/README.md

-The following are the steps to be done to be able to build, deploy and test the search count application.
+The following are the steps to be done to be able to build, deploy and test the search-count application.

 1. Download the search-count source codes from the repository